What to bring and how to pack when shooting overseas.

 Tenba’s Video Backpack weighs 5.5lbs empty.
 The Tenba Roadie weighs 10.5lbs empty.
 The Tenba Messenger weighs 2lbs empty (with all the dividers).
 As a reference, my medium size Samsonite bag, which is not designed to protect any gear, weighs 11.5lbs empty.

 If airlines really wanted to stick to the 15lbs rule I’d be in deep trouble, as I’d only be able to take 4lbs of equipment.
-Even if I only carry my MacBook Pro (5.5lbs without the charger), one Canon 7D body (1.8lbs) and my favorite lens, Canon’s EF 70-200mm f/2.8L USM (2.9lbs), I’d be over my limit when including the bag’s weight (5.5lbs).
+Even if I only carry my MacBook Pro (5.5lbs without the charger), two cameras (about 2lbs) and my favorite lens, Canon’s EF 70-200mm f/2.8L USM (2.9lbs), I’d be well over my limit when including the bag’s weight (5.5lbs).

 This is kind of a problem, don’t you think?